Osteoarthritis – Symptoms, Causes & Treatment

 Functional Medicine Treatment of Osteoarthritis

-We assess and successfully treat many osteoarthritis patients finding that the majority have complications with digestion, gut dysbiosis and blocks in their methylation and folate pathways.
+We have experience with osteoarthritis patients and often find that the majority have complications with digestion, gut dysbiosis and blocks in their methylation and folate pathways.
 Addressing these underlying body systems is vital in the long term treatment and management of osteoarthritis.

 Much of the inflammation created in a patient with osteoarthritis can stem from the complications and imbalances within the gastrointestinal tract while detoxification pathways are often impaired where there are imbalances with the folate and methionine pathways in the body.